SFort/MC-OCAIP/README.md

-Originally called Offline Customization And Identification Protocol because the acronym kindof sounded like "Oh, Cape" (due to the migrator cape).
+OCAIP: Offline Customization And Identification Protocol because the acronym kindof sounded like "Oh, Cape" (due to the migrator cape).
-It's not really valid anymore since i didn't add cape customization, still keeping the acronym.